Full Chair Regulation of Labour

 - excellent educational capacities, as evidenced, among other things, by evaluations and educational qualifications;

-- ability to provide appealing and activating education, in the field of labour law;
+- ability to provide appealing and activating education, in the field of the regulation of labour;

 - ability to provide good English-language education;